History of weapons: The Macedonians

 The Macedonians emerged as a power in Greece after the crippling of Sparta at the Battle of Leuctra, the ascent to power of King Phillip II who, through a combination of military power and diplomacy, unified the Greek city-states and formed the Corinthian League to fight the Persians.
-The Macedonians followed the traditional military strategy adopted by the Greek city-states, the phalanx, though unlike other Greeks the Macedonian infantry was equipped with the "sarissa", a spear as long as 15 feet with a leaf-shaped spearhead.
+The Macedonians followed the traditional military strategy adopted by the Greek city-states, the phalanx, though unlike Greeks the Macedonian infantry was equipped with the "sarissa", a spear as long as 15 feet with a leaf-shaped spearhead.
 Unlike the cities of Greece proper, the Macedonian army also had a dedicated cavalry, as the flat plains of Macedon were better suited to cavalry combat than the mountainous country to the south.
 The Macedonians engineers had developed heavy weapons and artillery pieces, with enough power to breach the gates and walls of a fortification.
 Torsion catapults were also developed a little later as well as heavy weapons such as the ballistae, and the smaller, and more portable weapons, cheiroballistra were improved by King Philip II and Alexander the Great.

 The Romans

 After Rome was sacked by the Senones in 390 BCE, they regrouped and formed an alliance of the city states.
 They deployed thoroughly trained soldiers in the north western frontiers to protect Rome from further attacks.
 These soldiers were divided into two groups, Legionaries and Auxiliaries.
 Legionaries were Roman citizens whereas Auxiliaries were recruited from tribes and allies of Rome.
-They eventually defeated the Gauls and gained total control of the Italian peninsula as well as North Western Europe.
+They defeated the Gauls and eventually gained total control of the Italian peninsula as well as the Mediterranean.
 The Romans never used complex weapons, instead they chose to use the more simple and unusual weapons of warfare.
 The armor and weapons were used under excellent supervision, great leadership and discipline that enabled the Romans to create superior military forces, both regular and irregular armies including mercenaries and allies, that were able to conquer their opponents.